 A potential application of our algorithm is in remote volume visualization.
-A viewer at the client-side indicates the fovea, and the selected coefficients are sent across (alternatively, we can let another viewer at the server-side indicates the fovea).
-In the clientside, the viewer applies our algorithm to render the obtained foveated volume.
+A viewer at the client-side indicates the fovea, and the selected coefficients are sent across (alternatively, we can let another viewer at the serverside indicate the fovea).
+At the client-side, the viewer applies our algorithm to render the obtained foveated volume.
 The server continues to send coefficients across, achieving the effect that the fovea rate is increasing.
-For the viewer, what he/she sees is the rendering result that is getting more and more accurate.
+What the viewer sees is the rendering result that is getting more and more accurate.
 Note that if direct rendering method is used here, then the inverse wavelet transformation has to be applied for every new coefficient arriving at the client-side.
 Our algorithm works efficiently in the wavelet domain and hence overcomes this problem.

 Another application is in the visualization of timevarying volume data.
 If the time-varying volume data is already represented in a foveated form, it is possible to apply our idea to achieve fast rendering.
-For example, consider a time-varying volume data which are the output of a set of sensors.
+For example, consider time-varying volume data that are the output of a set of sensors.
 The distribution of the sensors in the 3D space resembles the structure of foveated volume, with higher density around a fovea.
-The coverage of the sensors could be wide and thus impossible to perform a full-resolution realtime volume rendering.
+The coverage of the sensors could be wide and thus impossible to perform a full-resolution real-time volume rendering.
 Our algorithm is a possible solution.